cronkitedata/dj/docs/_pages/syllabus.md

 * Describe what you are trying to do -- what does success look like?
 * Provide a snippet of the code or the Excel formula that you're trying
 * Take a screen shot or quote the error message if there is one

+### Q: I already know how to code.
+Why do I have to take this class?

+There's a snotty, mean answer and a real answer.
+The rude answer is that you probably already knew how to use a telephone or take pictures before you came to Cronkite, but you're here to hone those skills for journalism.
+The same thing holds here.
+The real answer is: Come talk with me.
+We'll find ways to make the time productive and take you to the next level in data reporting.
+Another real answer is: Relax and spend your time applying your skills to journalism and helping others.

 <p  style="page-break-after: always;"></p>
 ## Cronkite policies